Three point interaction of Dirac fermions with higher spin particles and discrete symmetries: transformations

 where in the second equality we have used $\mathcal{B}\Gamma^\mu\mathcal{B}^{-1}=-t_0t_1$.
 Using figure \ref{fig:t0t1}, we know that in odd dimensions $t_0t_1=(-1)^m$.
 Therefore, the mass term preserves $C$ in $D=4k+3$ but breaks it in $4k+1$.
 In even dimensions, we can always work with the modified $C$ in \eqref{Cspinorm} and choose $\theta_{_C}$ such that $\cos(2\theta_{_C})t_0t_1=-1$ and $\sin(2\theta_{_C})=0$.
 Therefore, the mass term always preserves $C$ in any even spacetime.
 The action of reflections \eqref{Rspinor} over the mass term is as follows

 Again, we cannot absorb the minus sign in odd dimensions because the only field space symmetry is $\mathcal{U}(\theta)$, which keeps the mass term invariant.
 Therefore, the mass term breaks $R_i$ in any odd dimension.
-In even dimension, we can use the redefined reflections in \eqref{Rspinorm} and choose $\theta_{_R}$ such that $\cos(2\theta_{_R})=-1$ and $\sin(2\theta_{_R})=0$ the mass term always preserve the mass term.
+In even dimension, we can use the redefined reflections in \eqref{Rspinorm} and choose $\theta_{_R}$ such that $\cos(2\theta_{_R})=-1$ and $\sin(2\theta_{_R})=0$ and the mass term always remain invariant.
 The action of time reversal in \eqref{Tspinor} over the mass term is as follows

 where we have used $\mathcal{C}\beta^*\mathcal{C}^{-1}=t_0t_1\beta$ using \eqref{CBproperty}.
 In odd dimensions, $t_0t_1=(-1)^{m+1}$ which means that the mass term breaks $T$ in $D=4k+3$ and preserves it in $D=4k+1$.
 In even dimension, similar to charge conjugation and reflection, we can absorb the sign $t_0t_1$ by choosing $\theta_{_T}$ such that $\cos(2\theta_{_T})t_0t_1=+1$ and $\sin(2\theta_{_T})=0$.
 Therefore, the mass term always preserves $T$ in any even dimensions.
 The $C,\,R_i,\,T$ transformation of the mass term are summarized in table \ref{tab:CRTmassterm}.
 Table \ref{tab:CRTmassterm} shows that the mass term can always be added to a theory of Dirac spinors in even spacetime dimensions without breaking $C,\,R_i,\,T$ transformation.
 However, it should be emphasized that the mass term breaks the axial transformation and generates its counterpart chiral mass term $\iimg \bar{\Psi}\Gamma_\star\Psi$.